tomschr/dbassembly-test/README.md

 * `topics/Installation_and_Setup_QuickStart_Guide.xml`

   This is the _assembly file_.
-It contains references to other files, usually topics and forms the documentation.
+It contains references to other files, usually topics and forms the documentation structure.

 * `topics/topic*.xml`